jerryharrison/deckbrew-website/api/index.md

 ## Overview

-The DeckBrew Magic: The Gathering API is [open source](https://github.com/kyleconroy/deckbrew-api).
-Please report any issues or bugs you encounter.
-This API wouldn't have been possible without the amazing [mtgjson](http://mtgjson.com) and [mtgimage](http://mtgimage.com) resources.
+Please report any issues or bugs you encounter on [the issue tracker](http://github.com/kyleconroy/deckbrew-feedback).
+This API wouldn't have been possible without the amazing
+[mtgjson](http://mtgjson.com) and [mtgimage](http://mtgimage.com) resources.

 All API access is over HTTPS, and accessed from the `api.deckbrew.com` domain.